anicolson/DeepXi/README.md

 model | The directory for the model (the model must be [downloaded](https://www.dropbox.com/s/wkhymfmx4qmqvg7/n1.5a.zip?dl=0)). noisy_speech | Noisy speech.
 Place noisy speech .wav files to be enhanced here. output | DeepXi outputs, including the enhanced speech .wav output files. stats | Statistics of a sample from the training set.
-The mean and standard deviation of the *a priori* SNR for the sample are used to compute the training target.
+The mean and standard deviation of the *a priori* SNR for the sample are used to compute the training target.-->

 References
 -----